 Because the fact is, hiring remote workers is often double the difficulty of hiring for an in-office position, because of the increased levels of trust necessary between employer and employee.
 And covid hiring challenges, of course, mean that you’ve never met this candidate in person (and you probably won’t for the next few months)!
 You haven’t picked up their “vibe,” and you haven’t seen how they interact one on one or in a group: it’s likely you just have their name and their qualifications on a piece of paper.

-So how to recruit the best employees going into 2021?
+So how to recruit the best employees this year?

 We’ve broken down remote interview best practices, and what you need to know, before and after you’ve listed the position at your company!